SoulCollage: Light and Shadow

 We were encouraged in that workshop to work on more than one piece at a time.
 As I struggled with stark images of grief I also experimented on another collage with bright colors and shiny textures.

-After the first wave of feverish creating had subsided, I looked at what I had “dumped” on paper and decided to do one more collage with softer colors and textures, and more positive images.
+After the first wave of feverish creating had subsided, I looked at what I had dumped on paper and decided to do one more collage with softer colors and textures, and more positive images.
 I needed faith and hope on paper to soothe the raw intensity of my exposed grief.

-This has become a common pattern for me since, and shows up often in my SoulCollage cards.
-Sometimes purposefully, but more often spontaneously, a particularly “dark” card is followed by one that’s more uplifting.
+This has become a common pattern for me since, and shows up often in my SoulCollage® cards.
+Sometimes purposefully, but more often

-And I’ve found pairs of cards that seem to speak to each other.
-Sometimes the second card is the “solution” or antidote to the problem posed in the first card. (left: Frozen Fear, Right: Trust):
+Sometimes the second card is the solution or antidote to the problem posed in the first card (Frozen Fear, Trust).

-And I’ve begun picking out a “lighter” card to work on after journaling the “I am the One Who” exercise with a card that touches on a wounded or stuck place (left: Fallen Angel, right: Free Spirit):
+And I have begun picking out a lighter card to work on after journaling the I Am The One Who exercise… with a card that touches on a wounded or stuck place (Fallen Angel, Free Spirit):

-Seena Frost writes about understanding the positive and negative aspects of each card in our SoulCollage decks.
+Seena Frost writes about understanding the positive and negative aspects of each card in our SoulCollage® decks.
 I think this same principle can apply to our deck as a whole.

 Our unconscious carries not only shadow elements but also positive attributes, and incredible healing power.
 The journey within can be less overwhelming when we shine our light on the bright spots as well as the dark.